some-mthfka/hu.dwim.sdl/README.md

 ```

 TODO Is there a way to generate annotated struct makers that would show the actual fields?
 That would require the means of getting the fields of a given struct (if one had to generated these manually).

+### Status: beta

+I think everything is pretty solid, but there may be errors in judgement when sorting functions in the conversion lists: there could be some stray functions that may not really need error checking, or, on the contrary, may benefit from it.
+If there's a clear cut case of this and you see it, don't rely on it, it will be considered a bug and will be fixed.

+All the breaking changes will be listed in this file.

 ### Alternative projects